solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 ## Proposed Solution

 Following the approach taken by Aave, we can lean on a crucial feature of interest-bearing tokens: although the holding's token amount is constantly changing, each token holder's proportion of total supply stays the same.

 Therefore, we can satisfy the fungibility requirement for tokens on proportional ownership.
-The token amount used for token transfers / mints / burns is just an interface, and everything is converted to proportional shares inside the program.
+The token interface stays exactly the same, and we treat the concept of "token amount" as the "UI amount" to be displayed by frontends.

 Let's go through an example.
 Imagine we have an interest-bearing token mint with a total of 10,000 proportional shares, a 20% annual interest rate, and 1 share is currently worth 100 tokens.
-If I transfer 1,000 tokens today, the program converts that and moves 10 shares.
-One year later, 1 share is worth 120 tokens, so if I transfer 1,000 tokens, the program converts and only moves 8.33 shares.
+If I transfer 1,000 tokens today, the program converts that using the interest-bearing token program and asks it to move 10 shares.
+One year later, 1 share is worth 120 tokens, so if I transfer 1,000 tokens, the program converts and asks to move 8.33 shares.
 The same concept applies to mints and burns.

 Following this model, we never have to worry about compounding interest.
 We